 Dropshipping allows you to offer thousands of different products to your customers without holding any inventory yourself.
 You’ll be able to sell hundreds of products from different brands, which is great for getting started.
 You’ll also be able to choose from a wide range of products that you want to sell since there are many dropshipping suppliers out there.

 This would be impossible if you were selling physical products that require storage space and distribution.

 When we think of dropshipping, we often think of it as a way to make money online fast.
 Dropshipping is profitable as an eCommerce business model.
 Many dropshippers make thousands of dollars per day by only spending a few hundred dollars on ads.

 Dropshipping is an attractive business model for beginners because it’s easy to get started, and there’s little money required upfront.
-It’s a great side hustle because you don’t need much upfront capital, the risk is relatively low, and you can make money quickly.
+It’s the ideal side hustle because you don’t need much upfront capital, the risk is relatively low, and you can make money quickly.

 However, as with any business model, there are some pitfalls to dropshipping that you need to be aware of.
 For example, it can be difficult to compete on price when your competitors buy in bulk while you buy one at a time.
 There can also be difficulties finding suppliers and buying products in small quantities that offer better margins and faster shipping times.

 Starting up a dropshipping business is not as difficult as it seems.
 You don’t need to be an expert in coding or programming, nor do you have to be tech-savvy.
 If you have a plan in mind for your business, then all you need is an E-Commerce platform that will work for your needs.